 We Can Help You Decide

-If you are ready to put an end to heel pain, or just need more information on what orthotics may be best for you, give us a call at (309) 661-9975 to schedule an appointment with one of our Illinois podiatrists, Dr. Lockwood or Dr. Rizvi.
+If you are ready to put an end to heel pain, or just need more information on what orthotics may be best for you, give us a call at (309) 661-9975 to schedule an appointment with our Illinois podiatrist, Dr. Lockwood.